openstack/cloudkitty/doc/source/common-index.rst

 retrieve measures and metadata about specific metrics, applies rating rules to the collected data and pushes the rated data to its storage backend.

+More details about concepts, expressions, and jargons can be found in the `documentation of CloudKitty concepts`_.

 CloudKitty is highly modular, which makes it easy to add new features.

 .. only:: html